 Please read the filing instructions very carefully.
 If you file your petition incorrectly, we will reject the petition.
-Rejected petitions will not retain a filing date.
+Rejected petitions will not retain a filing date and will not be counted toward the H-1B cap.

 Required Fees

 There are different fees depending on the type of H-1B petition you are submitting.
 Please refer to H-1B Data Collection and Filing Fee Exemption Supplement (pages 17-19 of Form I-129) for detailed instructions on fees.